LeanProject/HelloJenkins/README.md

 # HelloWorld
 Just a hello application for test purposes
-I have added some text to the
+I have added some text to the TEST